 These are mostly excellent cities, and when organizing from afar, it is much easier to navigate using capital cities, famous destinations and transport hubs.
 However, once you get to your fourth or fifth city – with the possibility of many Western European ones past or to come – you may have had enough of huge metropolises, high prices, prescribed urban attractions, and an inevitable lack of interaction with the locals.
 Getting away from the capitals from time to time is often the best way to get a more authentic experience of a country and its people.

 For youths (25 and under) the Eurail Select Pass might be your best bet as you can take advantage of unlimited travel in five bordering countries from around $400USD.
 If you want to get to all six countries mentioned here, the cheapest option would be to get the Eurail Select Pass and add the separate Slovenia Pass.
-The Slovenia Pass is the cheapest with prices from $76USD for adults and $51 for youths.
+The Slovenia Pass is the cheapest with prices from $98USD for adults and $79 for youths.

 Dresden has become a footnote in history as the city that was almost totally destroyed by the Allies during the Second World War, and as such it is uniformly overlooked as a tourist destination.
-But that shouldn’t be the be-all-and-end-all of this surprisingly beautiful and vibrant city.
+But that shouldn’t be the end-all-be-all of this surprisingly beautiful and vibrant city.
 This fairly small city can be roughly split into two areas – the Neustadt and the Altstadt – with the River Elbe providing the boundary and a very charming place to relax and take in the attractive cityscape of the “Florence of the Elbe.”

 In the compact area of the restored Altstadt there is a remarkable number of historical attractions that you will find yourself stumbling upon.
 In rebuilding Dresden, the Germans have somehow recaptured the mood of this historic city in a way the Poles have been unable to do in similar circumstances in Warsaw.
 Maybe that’s because of the elaborately painstaking way in which they went about it.
 A case in point is the Church of Our Lady at the heart of the Baroque Old Town, which was rebuilt by taking salvageable stones from the destroyed original and positioning them in exactly the same places in which they initially stood.
 A little anal but a lovely touch.